Plastic in Groceries: What Really Matters and What You Can Stop Worrying About (2026)

 Available in every size from 4 oz to 64 oz.
 Wide mouth versions are easier to fill and clean.
 Perfect for storing transferred milk, sauces, grains, and homemade broths.

-View on Amazon →Weck Canning Jars (Elegant Option)
+View →Weck Canning Jars (Elegant Option)

 European glass jars with glass lids and rubber gaskets (no metal or plastic).
 Beautiful enough to serve from.
 Available in tulip, mold, and straight sided shapes.

-View on Amazon →Reusable Mesh Produce Bags
+View →Reusable Mesh Produce Bags

 Lightweight, washable bags for fruits and vegetables.
 Replace the thin plastic bags at the produce section.
 Most stores accept them without issue.

-View on Amazon →Bee's Wrap Beeswax Wraps
+View →Bee's Wrap Beeswax Wraps

-View on Amazon →10.
+View →10.
 Doing This on a Budget

 Switching to plastic free groceries does not have to be expensive.
 In fact, some of the best swaps save you money in the long run.
 Here is how to prioritize when you are on a tight budget.